Skip to main content

 To set up a Wi-Fi internet connection:

-Log in to OpenWRT
+Log in to OpenWRT using a laptop:

 1. Stand beside the control unit.

-2. Use a laptop to search for the control unit Wi-Fi.
+3. From the list of available networks, select the control unit Wi-Fi.
 This is a unique Device ID, but it will always begin with the letters rwow-

-3. Enter the network security key (password).
+4. Enter the network security key (password).

 This is scorpio followed by the last 6 characters of the unique Device ID, as used in the Wi-Fi network name.
 Type the characters exactly as they appear, using lower case letters and no spaces.
 Example:

-4. In an internet browser address bar, enter the URL 192.168.50.1 to launch the OpenWRT configuration page:
+5. In an internet browser address bar, enter the URL 192.168.50.1 to launch the OpenWRT configuration page:

-5. The OpenWRT login page will be displayed.
+6. The OpenWRT login page will be displayed.

 💡 If the OpenWRT login is not displayed, press the Home key on your keyboard to reveal the full URL and change https://192.168.50.1 to http://192.168.50.1.